byjit/floa-lite/README.md

 **The all-in-one AI Agent Chat Platform for all screens.**

-Mchat is designed to replace your Perplexity, ChatGPT, and Claude subscriptions with a unified, powerful, and extensible AI chat platform that works seamlessly across all devices.
+Floa lite is designed to replace your Perplexity, ChatGPT, and Claude subscriptions with a unified, powerful, and extensible AI chat platform that works seamlessly across all devices.

 ## ✨ Features